Digital Inclusion Lab

 What you’ll explore

-Each station blends practical experience with lived perspectives, helping your team grasp what inclusive digital design truly means.
+Each station combines practical interaction with insights from lived experience, helping your team understand what inclusive design really looks and feels like.

 Crowd in a conference room watching a male and female presenter with a monitor and flipchart behind them